wso2/docs-is/en/docs/develop/extend/myaccount/customize-my-account-ui.md

 Follow the steps given below to further customize **My Account** application.

-## Step 1: Change the primary color of the  My Account
+## Step 1: Change the primary color of My Account

 In order to change the primary color of the **My account** application, the variables in `site.variables` need to be overridden.